-Compilation work completed during Q2 2019, indicates that the project is located at the intersection of the Casa Grande to Miami-Globe mineralized trend and a north-south trending "Range Front" system that occurs on the flank of a regional scale positive magnetic and gravity anomaly.
+The Q2 2019 compilation work indicated that the Laramide age Quartz Monzonite intrusive that underlies Area #1 is located at the intersection of the Casa Grande to Miami-Globe mineralized trend and a north-south trending "Range Front" system along the flank of a regional scale, positive magnetic and gravity anomaly, a setting similar to other large porphyry copper systems in Arizona.
+The compilation also shows that the mineralized portion of the Quartz Monzonite stock exhibits a strong structural control on the distribution of the mineralization.